You know those twins from “The Shining?” I have something in common with them.

 This question is usually asked when we’re together.

 We don’t look alike.
-Also, to be specific, we have different biological sexes.
+Also, to be specific, we are different biological sexes.
 So, it is impossible for us to be identical.
 This annoys me because I don’t get how anyone could look at us and think we’re identical.

 2. “Wow, he’s much taller than you.”